hannesdelbeke/brain/Glasp review.md

 - no support to export notes
 	- No option to edit highlights in Obsidian, then export them back to Glasp to see them in the web.
 ## suggested
-The perfect workflow would have a plugin in Obsidian to auto sync notes.
+The [[perfection|perfect]] workflow would have a plugin in Obsidian to auto sync notes.
 And support note editing in Obsidian.

 PS: Glasp has daily Notion sync / export.
 Daily is too slow, and it's not clear if sync includes edits in Notion.